 (1) Basic policies

-The Company recognizes that disclosing the Group’s corporate information in a timely and appropriate manner and enhancing dialogue with the Investors are essential both from the viewpoint of ensuring effective corporate governance and complying with timely disclosure requirements.
+The Company recognizes that disclosing the Group’s corporate information in a fair, timely and appropriate manner and enhancing dialogue with the Investors are essential both from the viewpoint of ensuring effective corporate governance and complying with timely disclosure requirements.
 Based on this recognition, the Company develops internal systems including through the appointment of IR representatives.

 (2) Internal systems for IR activities